Buying guide

 AI summary

-Financing a new build involves a construction loan, which differs from a standard mortgage.
-Funds are released in stages (progressive drawdowns) to pay builders as work progresses, and you can often make interest-only repayments during construction.
+Financing a new home involves a construction loan, which is different from a standard mortgage.
+Funds are released in stages via a 'progressive drawdown' to pay suppliers as work is completed, with interest-only repayments often available during the build.

 How do construction loans work?